 I mean how hard it is to understand that you need to optimise the Meta tags and product description?

 But this is where every business owner or marketer gets it wrong.

 I know it can be daunting to update every single page with unique description and titles.
 But, you need to make search engines work easy by giving what they want.

-And, never go for the same content over and over again unless you want to get slapped by Google’s favorite animal – Panda.
+And, never go for the same content over and over again unless you want to get slapped by Google’s favourite animal – Panda.

-Similar to page title and description, category pages play a vital role in describing about your pages.
+Similar to page title and description, category pages play a vital role in describing your pages.

 Don’t repeat same content everywhere.
 If you can’t come up with content or have thin content, add a canonical tag to the major product page.

 There are different analytics tools out there with advanced features.
 But, I have been a big fan of Google analytics since its inauguration.
 So, I would suggest you get your works cut out with this simple analytics platform.